the-mainspring-ai/infinitime-documentation/docs/documentation/Hardware/hardware_overview.md

 ### Available Activity Types

-InfiniTimeâ¢ allows you
+InfiniTime allows you
 to enter other activity at the reader itself, in this screen you can select which activity is allowed to be entered.

 ![](/img/CH15_Sysmon1.gif)

 By default, if all of the activities are in the left hand side then all activities are allowed to be entered at the reader.
 If you want to assign only a few activities then you need to move those activities to the right hand side by using the arrow buttons.